screepers/ScreepsPerformanceServer/README.md

 ## Usage

 After you see `Start the simulation with runtime (... ticks if choose selected tick run)` then go to `localhost:21025` and check out the progress of your bot
+Its also possible to start using `npx`, to do this you need to do `npm i -g screeps-performance server`, then `npx screeps-performance-server` with optional parameter to limit tick count  `npx screeps-performance-server 1000`